 Do garages increase a home’s value?

 Now that you have an idea of garage costs and options, the next step is deciding the best option within your budget.
-Our prefab metal garages start as low as $6,500 for a two-car garage and come with free delivery and installation.
+Alan’s Factory Outlet’s prefab metal garages start as low as $5,650 for a 2-car garage and come with free delivery and installation.
 Customizing a garage has never been easier, and we’ll walk you through the process from start to finish.